 Nine public-access ramps complement a long list of private marinas.
 Lodgings are plentiful, with many locations providing boat slips, some covered.

 This might be a great place to try a different kind of boat: Many marinas, resorts and campgrounds offer speedboat, pontoon, fishing boat and personal watercraft rentals.
 Houseboats are big here too, if you want to try driving your own temporary home.
+This area is actually one of the best places to live on a houseboat.

 You want a dry-land home?
 There are more than 70,000 homes on the lake, many of them vacation homes.